nitinkc/nitinkc.github.io/_posts/Java/2023-10-20-java-tests.md

 Do not do anything serious in the constructor, especially do not call virtual method

-Lesson from effective Java: Make the constructor simple and private and make the Factory method to create it.
+**Lesson from effective Java**: Make the constructor simple and private and make the Factory method create it.
 By the time you get to the Factory method, the constructor would have been completed.